Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method

-NGC 5495 is a Seyfert 2 AGN-type galaxy with an original north-south orientation maser disc with a P.A. of $176\degr\pm 5\degr$.
-For this galaxy, we estimate the three parameters: the ratio $M/D=1.15^{+0.21}_{-0.17}\times 10^{5}M_{\odot }/Mpc$ that implies a BH mass of $M=1.10^{+0.21}_{-0.18}\times 10^{7}M_{\odot}$, the recession velocity $v_{rec}$, and the BH $x$-offset, fitted without a scattering angle due to small reduced $\chi _{red}^{2}=0.28$.
-Comparing the reported $\chi^{2}=0.22$ in \cite{MCPIX} with the estimation in Table \ref{tab:Results4par}, one can see that this general relativistic approach provides a slight improvement.
+NGC 5495 is a Seyfert 2 AGN-type galaxy with an original north-south orientation maser disk and a PA of $176\degr\pm 5\degr$.
+As in Gao et al. (2016), we used the brightest systemic maser with velocity $6789.03$ km s$^{-1}$ as the reference position on the sky.
+For this galaxy, we estimated the three parameters: the ratio $M/D=1.15^{+0.21}_{-0.17}\times 10^{5}M_{\odot }/Mpc$ that implies a BH mass of $M=1.10^{+0.21}_{-0.18}\times 10^{7}M_{\odot}$, the recession velocity $v_{rec}$, and the BH $x$-offset with respect to the above-mentioned reference point.
+The fit was performed without a scattering angle, leading to a reduced $\chi _{red}^{2}=0.28$.
 The resulting BH position is optimal in the sense that the statistical fit renders it just behind the systemic masers (see Fig. \ref{fig:posteriors1}).
-For this maser distribution, a 5$\degr$ error in the P.A. has been reported \citep{MCPIX}.
-By propagating the error in the position angle during rotation, we obtain a 0.16\% change in the estimated M/D ratio.
+For this maser distribution, a 5$\degr$ error in the PA has been reported (Gao et al. \cite{MCPIX}).
+By propagating the error in the position angle during rotation, we obtained a 0.16\% change in the estimated M/D ratio.

-\subsubsection{Mrk 1029}
+\subsection{Mrk 1029}

-Mrk 1029 is a galaxy with complicated geometry and dynamics, with an original linear maser distribution from the north-east to the south-west at a P.A. of $218\degr\pm 10\degr$.
-For this galaxy we estimate three parameters, namely, the ratio $M/D=(1.44 \pm 0.11)\times 10^{4}M_{\odot }/Mpc$ that implies a BH mass $M=(1.74\pm0.16)\times 10^{6}M_{\odot }$, the recession velocity $v_{rec}$, and the $x$-offset of BH position.
-These parameters have been fitted for a scattering angle of $\delta \varphi =14\degr$ and led to a reduced $\chi ^{2}_{red}=1.385$.
-For this galaxy, the recession velocities 9076 $\pm$ 32 km s$^{-1}$ and 9160 $\pm$ 61 km s$^{-1}$, reported in \citep{huchra99, Vaucouleurs}, respectively, are compatible with our estimated value $9099.33^{+12.71}_{-11.25}$ km s$^{-1}$ (see Table \ref{tab:Results4par}).
+Mrk 1029 is a galaxy with an original linear maser distribution from the north-east to the south-west at a PA of $218\degr\pm 10\degr$.
+Following Gao et al. (2016), we used the brightest systemic maser with velocity $9136.86$ km s$^{-1}$ as the reference position on the sky and considered a flat disk consisting of particles in circular motion.
+For this galaxy, we estimated three parameters, namely, the ratio $M/D=(1.44 \pm 0.11)\times 10^{4}M_{\odot }/Mpc$ that implies a BH mass $M=(1.74\pm0.16)\times 10^{6}M_{\odot }$, the recession velocity $v_{rec}$, and the $x$-offset of the BH position.
+These parameters were fitted for a scattering angle of $\delta \varphi =14\degr$ and led to a reduced $\chi ^{2}_{red}=1.385$.
+For this galaxy, the recession velocities of 9076 $\pm$ 32 km s$^{-1}$ and 9160 $\pm$ 61 km s$^{-1}$ reported in Huchra et al. (\cite{huchra99}) and De Vaucoleurs et al. (\cite{Vaucouleurs}), respectively, are compatible with our estimated value of $9099.33^{+12.71}_{-11.25}$ km s$^{-1}$ (see Table \ref{tab:Results4par}).
 Again, the resulting BH position is optimal in the sense that the fit yields its location among the systemic masers.